Review of wildlife photography exhibition at 508 King's Road and winners of the caption competitionRead More

 I don't know why people call it 'negative space' rather than just 'space' (!), but the idea is that a picture with a single subject can look more balanced if there is empty space on the other side of the frame.
 This is particularly useful for portraits if you want to stop them looking like 'passport photos'!
 It's also a good idea to allow space for a moving subject to move into.
 It just looks weird if a person appears to be 'walking out of the frame', so try to position the subject around a third of the way across in order to draw the eye into the picture rather than out of it.

 Leading lines are supposed to 'lead' the eye of the viewer into the frame - and ideally towards the main subject.
 They don't have to be straight, but they tend to work best when they are.
 The obvious examples are railway tracks or a long, straight road stretching into the distance.
 S-curves can do the same job as leading lines, but they also add dynamism and visual interest to a photograph, particularly if it's a landscape.
 Again, it might be a road or a railway or even a winding river.
 All that matters is that the line is roughly in the shape of an S, meandering left and right into the distance.

 The rule of thirds and others are meant to stop pictures looking too symmetrical, but sometimes symmetry suits the subject matter.
 If you have a reflection in the water or a human face, for example, you can't really avoid it, so it's sometimes best to make the most of it.
-That might mean positioning the line where the water meets the line exactly in the centre of the frame or choosing a square aspect ratio for the picture to enhance the symmetry of a face.
+That might mean positioning the line where the water meets the land exactly in the centre of the frame or choosing a square aspect ratio for the picture to enhance the symmetry of a face.